AlloyTools/alloytools.github.io/quickguide/macro.md

     let a[x,t,t'] { ... }

 It is easy to have local variables in an imperative event, as long as the local variable is written to at most once.
-Just add a `ome x:SomeType` in front of the body. eg.
+Just add a `some x:SomeType` in front of the body. eg.

     some x, y:Int | a[x].then[b].then[c[x,y]].then[d[y]]